johnbywater/quantdsl/README.md

 >>> eval("Market('TTF')", observationTime=observationTime, marketCalibration=ttfMarketCalibration)
 {'stderr': 0.0, 'mean': 11.0}
 ```

+The "present time" is given to a *Market* when it is evaluated, so that the value of a *Market* can be conditioned by surrounding *Quant DSL* elements (e.g. by fixing the market to an agreed date in the future).

+#### Fixing

 In *Quant DSL*, a *"Fixing"* is an expression that contains a date and another expression.
 A *Fixing* sets the present time of its contained expression is set to the date of the *Fixing*.